 - a.
-Use of automated vulnerability scanning tools to discover potential network, platform and application layer vulnerabilities such as Heartbleed, Shellshock, FREAK, POODLE, and GHOST; - b.
-User Data Persistence after Restart of Printer: The objective of this test case is to verify that settings are what they should be upon restarting; and - c.
-Faxing a Postscript file: The objective of this test case is to verify that a PS file faxed to the printer will not execute.
+Use of automated vulnerability scanning tools to discover potential network, platform and application layer vulnerabilities such as Heartbleed, Shellshock, FREAK, POODLE, and GHOST; and - b.
+User Data Persistence after Restart of Printer: The objective of this test case is to verify that settings are what they should be upon restarting.